realestate-com-au/stackup/README.md

 ### Specifying parameters

-Stack parameters can be be read from a file, e.g.
+Stack parameters can be read from a file, e.g.

     $ stackup myapp-test up -t template.json -p parameters.json

+These files can be either JSON or YAML format, see [YAML support](#yaml-support) for more information.

 Parameters can be specified as simple key-value pairs: